 Margaret says to Borachio that one of her chief failings is that she says her prayers aloud.
 Borachio basically says, "The better to answer your prayers, my dear."
 Their conversation tends toward the raunchy side.

 Ursula (an attendant of Hero’s) is paired off with the playful Antonio (Hero’s uncle).
-This warm-your-cockles moment is interrupted by Benedick and Beatrice, who have (here’s a shocker) been paired together.
+This warm-your-heart moment is interrupted by Benedick and Beatrice, who have (here’s a shocker) been paired together.

 It seems Beatrice's mystery partner has been talking to her about some not-so-flattering claims he’s heard about her.

-Beatrice’s partner won’t reveal who he is, so she launches into her usual topic of conversation: "let’s talk about Benedick."
+Beatrice’s partner won’t reveal who he is, so she launches into her favorite game: "Let’s talk about Benedick."
 She gives her partner her version of who Benedick is, calling him the "prince’s jester," or a common court fool.

 Beatrice says only in truly awful people enjoy Benedick's company.
 Furthermore, men take pleasure and anger in his jests, sometimes laughing, sometimes beating him.